soomla/cocos2dx-levelup/README.md

 3. For Android: You can use our "sourced" modules for Android Studio (or IntelliJ IDEA) (`extensions/soomla-cocos2dx-core/development/Cocos2dxCoreFromSources.iml`, `extensions/cocos2dx-profile/development/Cocos2dxProfileFromSources.iml`), just including them to your project.

-##**Contribution**

-**SOOMLA appreciates code contributions!** You are more than welcome to extend the capabilities of cocos2dx-levelup.

-NOTE: If you would like to contribute, please follow our [Documentation Guidelines](https://github.com/soomla/cocos2dx-store/blob/master/documentation.md).
-Clear, consistent comments will make our code easy to understand.